The name cryptocurrency (digital money) no longer holds a nameless identity today.

-When was Bitcoin brought to existence?
+When was Bitcoin brought into existence?

 Bitcoin was created by Satoshi Nakamoto in 2009 followed by his release of a white paper stating a newly-devised cryptocurrency called Bitcoin.
 Don’t think that Bitcoin tasted its pervasive popularity like today.
-As a matter of fact, it took many years of time for the crypto to finally get accepted by merchants as a monetary form of payment.
+As a matter of fact, it took many years of time for crypto to finally get accepted by merchants as a monetary form of payment.

 The Significance Of Bitcoin Cryptocurrency

 Today the popularity of Bitcoin can be imagined with the fact that it enjoys a market capitalization of $735.3 billion as tracked by CoinMarketCap.
 This means, Bitcoin is the largest digital currency based on its market capitalization, which also explains its paucity and exorbitance (high price).

 The mining of Bitcoin so far has been more than 18 million.
 The main thing about this first decentralized cryptocurrency is that it doesn’t require intermediaries (banks or governments/agents) during peer-to-peer transfers.
 It uses blockchain technology with which a person from any geographic location can transact bitcoins to an intended recipient.

 A public distributed ledger, blockchain is an inherent technology or a specific type of database of bitcoin that store data and then chain them together in chronological order.
 The entry of new data is made into a fresh block (a small unit of blockchain) until it is filled.